-This low carb Hatch Chile Rellenos Casserole has all the flavor of regular chile rellenos, but without the breading and frying.
+This low carb Hatch Chile Rellenos Casserole has all the flavor of regular chile rellenos, but without the deep frying.

 Once a year, my girlfriend Jelayne has a Chile Rellenos party.
 Her family is from New Mexico, and her uncle sends a large care package of assorted Hatch chiles.
 Jelayne and her husband, Dan, spend the afternoon charring, filling, battering and then deep-frying dozens of chiles.
 (This post was originally posted on July 17th, 2013, and has been updated to contain nutritional information.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)